-- With the Explorer view, find the app.py file which implements the service behavior.
+- With the Explorer view, find the app.py file that implements the service behavior.

-- Modify the message "It's running!" to a message of your choosing.
+- Change the message "It's running!" to a message of your choosing.

-- Once you make this change, choose the Deploy to Cloud Run command using the Command Palette.
+- After you make this change, choose the Deploy to Cloud Run command using the Command Palette.